 Geneva Steel Mine in Columbia - August 28, 1951

 Photos donated by George and Thelma Mavrakis.
-Contact Michael Francis.
 The photo appeared in the Sun Advocate, Price, Utah on Thursday, July 26, 1973 along with the names of the individuals.
 A copy of this newspaper article was donated by Don Butler.

 Almost a third of the men who posed for this photograph taken August 28, 1951 have passed away as well as the Geneva Steel Mine in Columbia, where they worked.
 All but six of this shift have been identified.
 They are: